 From where did the idea originate that the forbidden fruit in the Garden of Eden was an apple?
 Let's review the story.

 We are told in Genesis that Adam and Eve are living the perfect life in Eden.
 They may eat fruit from any tree except one, "the tree of the knowledge of good and evil."
 Guess what?
 They eat the forbidden fruit and are expelled from paradise.

-The original Hebrew says only "fruit," but in latter-day Western art, ranging from serious religious painting to about a million cartoons, the item in question is invariably depicted as an apple.
+The original Hebrew says only "fruit," but in latter-day Western art, ranging from serious religious paintings to about a million cartoons, the item in question is invariably depicted as an apple.
 I don't think so.
 My vote is that it was a tomato.

 Think about it.
-On a summer day is there anything more fragrant, sweet, or (dare I say) Heavenly than a plump ripe tomato, warmed by the sun?
+On a summer day, is there anything more fragrant, sweet, or (dare I say) Heavenly than a plump ripe tomato warmed by the sun?
 If you have grown your own tomatoes, or are fortunate enough to be the BFF of someone else who does, I'm sure you'll agree with me.

 The surest way to create a BLT failure is to use a substandard tomato.
-I'm not suggesting that you need to purchase an heirloom tomato for at $4.99 per pound, but vine-ripened tomatoes are far superior to tomatoes that are picked green and then gassed with ethylene to artificially ripen them.
-If you have a craving for a BLT in the dead of winter you might have no choice, but seriously, the best BLT will come off a summer-ripened fresh tomato.
+I'm not suggesting that you need to purchase an heirloom tomato for $4.99 per pound, but vine-ripened tomatoes are far superior to tomatoes that are picked green and then gassed with ethylene to artificially ripen them.
+If you have a craving for a BLT in the dead of winter, you might have no choice, but seriously, the best BLT will come off a summer-ripened fresh tomato.
 Run, don't walk to your nearest farmers' market.